ZhuDailing/RBDA-17fall-Movie/README.md

 for building the target JAR file, and

-> spark-submit --class "RadomForestRegression" rbda-movie-1.0-SNAPSHOT.jar
+> spark-submit --class "RandomForestRegression" rbda-movie-1.0-SNAPSHOT.jar

 for running the Spark task